Ultrasound guided injections

 As with steroid injections you will be asked to remain in the clinic for 20 minutes following the injection to allow observation of possible adverse reactions.

 We are not entirely sure how hyaluronic acid injections work, but it can be injected into an arthritic joint and help to maintain joint cartilage hydration and lubrication and may also play a role in managing inflammation.
 Research has shown it to be effective in reducing pain and improving function in knee osteoarthritis, however PRP has been shown to be more effective.
-Interestingly, combining HA with PRP has been shown to be even more effective the PRP alone.
-We can inject PRP and HA and this can be discussed with your clinician, it’s worth noting that this is a more expensive injection, but research shows relief up to a minimum of 1 year post injection.
+Interestingly, combining HA with PRP has been shown to be even more effective than HA or PRP alone.
+We can inject PRP and HA and this can be discussed with your clinician, it’s worth noting that a course of injections may be required for optimal results and pricing options can be discussed with your therapist, but research shows relief up to a minimum of 1 year post injection.

 Like all injection, hyaluronic acid injections can have side effects.
 The injection can be painful and there may be some post injection swelling that occurs.
 Allergic reactions can also happen, but these are rare.
 As with other injections we recommend you rest the injected area joint for at least 48 hours.